 Call the Finnish Tax Administration’s service number +358 29 497 026 (Maksuliikenne) for the payment details.
 You can also check the details you need for making payments in MyTax: How to pay taxes in MyTax.

 If you have difficulties paying your taxes by the due date, we recommend finding out whether you are eligible for a payment arrangement.
 Read more on requesting a payment arrangement

-If you are approved for a payment arrangement and you have no other unpaid taxes, the amount you have overpaid in taxes will be returned to you with interest.
+If your claim for adjustment is accepted and you have no other tax debt, the tax you paid in excess will be automatically refunded to you with interest.